clij/clij2-docs/troubleshooting.md

 <a name="intel_icd"></a>
 ## Black images on Intel GPUs / Linux
+On an "Intel(R) HD Graphics Kabylake Desktop GT1.5" used from Ubuntu Linux 20.04 it was observed that some operations lead to empty images.
+Furthermore, a warning is shown on std err `Beignet: "unable to find good values for local_work_size[i], please provide\n" " local_work_size[] explicitly, you can find good values with\n" " trial-and-error method."`.

-Try installing the recent Intel OpenCL ICD, e.g. with this command:
+This issue can be solved by installing a recent Intel OpenCL ICD, e.g. with this command:
 ```
 sudo apt-get install intel-opencl-icd
 ```